tannerdolby/tannerdolby.com/src/writing/pull-into-a-feature-branch.md

 > Can you pull into my feature branch and review the changes locally to provide review?

 I saw this phrase appear again and again while contributing to Open Source.
-Before I knew the `git` commands for handling this, I tried thinking about how I would actually get the changes from a remote branch.
-It seemed straightforward, fetch changes from that upstream branch associated with a specific pull request ID.
-Turns out it was really quite simple.
+Before I knew the `git` commands to accomplish pulling into a feature branch, I tried thinking about how I would actually get the changes from a remote branch.
+It seemed straightforward, fetch changes from an upstream branch and checkout your own local branch with those fetched changes.
+Turns out it was really quite simple, but we need to specify an associated pull request ID when fetching the remote branch.

 ```git
 git fetch origin pull/id/head:$BRANCHNAME